 Students attending Coupeville High School who meet the district eligibility requirement for bus transportation may ride on the buses to and from school.
-Students participating in extracurricular activities away from the district are required to ride on a school district bus, unless permission has been granted by the principal or his/her designee.
+Students participating in extracurricular activities away from the district are required to ride on a school district bus, unless permission has been granted by school administration or their designee.
 School bus privileges are contingent upon the student following the rules for riding the bus.